maohieng/learn_ai/gpu/Practical_session.md

 The same as exporting on Linux, the file contains local file references instead of package's version.
 This file could only be used in the same machine to create an environment via `pip`.

   - Using `conda list --export > exports/win_conda_requirements.txt`
-Here is an example snapshot of result:
+Here is an example snapshot of result in file `win_conda_requirements.txt`:
 ```
 torchaudio=2.5.1=py312_cpu
 torchvision=0.20.1=py312_cpu